eformsignen/developers/help/eformsign_webhook_en.rst

 Webhook structure
 ------------------

-A Webhook is sent to the Webhook URL set by the user when a Webhook event occurs.
+A webhook is sent to the webhook URL set by the user when a webhook event occurs.

-The structure of the request body of the Webhook sent is as follows.
+The structure of the request body of the webhook sent is as follows.

 .. table::